Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 Cooperations

-In their projects, students can choose to cooperate with companies and institutions.
-Past project partners include: Museum Rietberg Zurich, University of Zurich, Swiss Federal Institute of Technology (ETH), Design Museum Zurich, Swiss Radio DRS, Swiss Television SF, Neue Zürcher Zeitung, Federal Office for the Environment FOEN, University Hospital Zurich, Max Planck Institute for Evolutionary Anthropology in Leipzig.
+The subject area Visual Communication develops projects in cooperation with companies and institutions.
+Students and faculty have collaborated on applied research projects with partners such as: Museum Rietberg Zurich, University of Zurich, Swiss Federal Institute of Technology (ETH), Design Museum Zurich, Swiss Radio DRS, Swiss Television SRF, Neue Zürcher Zeitung, University Hospital Zurich, Max Planck Institute for Evolutionary Anthropology in Leipzig.

 Awards